-Concurrently, with the issuance of the Bonds, Build America Mutual Assurance Company ("BAM") will issue its Municipal Bond Insurance Policy for the Bonds (the "Policy").
-The Policy guarantees the scheduled payment of principal of and interest on the Bonds when due as set forth in the form of the Policy included as an appendix to this Official Statement.
+Concurrently, with the issuance of the Bonds, Build America Mutual Assurance Company ("BAM" or the "Insurer") will issue its Municipal Bond Insurance Policy for the Bonds (the "Policy").
+The Policy guarantees the scheduled payment of principal of and interest on the Bonds, when due, as set forth in the form of the Policy included as an appendix to this Official Statement.